simpleanalytics/docs/_docs/33_explained/02_time-on-page.md

 - It should record _time on page_ even if you only visit one page
 - It should not record the 20 seconds of a different website
-- It should record the time on site of the last page visited as well
+- It should record the _time on page_ of the last page visited as well

 ## Simple Analytics